 These major faux pas could be losing you interview opportunities.

 The job hunt is on!
 You've searched the depths of the web to find the best new role opportunities and you're ready to start applying for your next post.
 Before you start sending out your CV, though, you may want to take another glance over it.
-Here are five things that you ought to remove from your CV right away.
+Here are five things that you ought to remove from your CV right away during the job search.

 1. Photos of yourself (or anything else!)

 You may look like an absolute supermodel, but there's no need to put a picture of yourself on your CV.
-The small, seemingly unimportant image could detract from your skills and experience, but there's another surprising reason you may want to leave it out:
+The small, seemingly unimportant image could detract a prospective employer or hiring manager from your skills and experience, but there's another surprising reason you may want to leave it out:

-Many HR professionals and recruiters now have the standardised training to combat this issue, but it's still relatively common.
-So, while you may think that including a photograph of yourself sets you apart from the crowd, it could be for all the wrong reasons.
+Many hiring managers and recruiters now have the standardized training to combat this issue, but it's still relatively common.
+So, while you may think that including a photograph of yourself or personal details (e.g. marital status) sets you apart from the crowd, it could be for all the wrong reasons.

 2. Confusing sector-specific acronyms